Industrial Processing & Machine Control

 • The difference between analogue and digital controllers.

-• Analysing when ideal to use batch process control or continuous process control.
+• Analysing when it is ideal to use batch process control or continuous process control.

 • Analogue signal conditioning.